sofaki000/quasar-qwitter-app/README.md

 # quasar-qwitter-app
-Quasar app to publish text up to 280 characters.
+Responsive quasar app to publish text up to 280 characters.Publish, delete and like qweets.Qweets are saved to firebase database.

+## Technologies used:
+- Quasar
+- Firebase